 Now, dear friends, let me ask you a question.
 I know you will be honest.
-Would you convert based on that non-existent evidence?
+Would you convert from Christianity to Islam based on that non-existent evidence?
 600 years and 1,000 miles removed?
 Absent the purported mesmerizing purity of the Arabic and absent the self validating assumptions inherent in a closed culture?

 Based on the facts alone, is there really any reason at all for a Christian to accept the Qur’an as truth?